Reselect

 export const mySelector = (state: MyRootState) => state.someState;

-If we need to, we can combine simple selectors to build more complex ones which get nested state parts with reselect
+If we need to, we can combine simple selectors to build more complex ones which get nested state parts with `reselect`'s `createSelector` function.
+We import other selectors and pass them to the `createSelector` call:

 import { createSelector } from "@reduxjs/toolkit";